HSSBoston/jimmy-in-the-box/origami/readme.md

 This is Eric Gjerde's tessellation that we folded.
 </p>

 So, we customized the folding strategy to better model the primary mirror.
 In our tesselation, hexagons fit together without overlaps nor gaps as JWST's hexagonal segments do.
-Our tessellation tiles 19 hexagons: 5 in the middle column, 4 in its left and right neighboring columns and 3 in each outer-most column.
+Our tessellation tiles 19 hexagons: 5 in the middle column, 4 in the left and right neighboring columns and 3 in each outer-most column.

 <p align="center">
 <img src="../images/hex-tessellation.jpg" height="400" />
 </p>

-See this video to see how to fold this tessellation.
+See this video to learn how to fold this tessellation.

 [<img src="../images/tessellation.jpg" width="500" />](https://youtu.be/rcuQiwpuUoE)